 - The full name and address of the person you wish to pay.

-- New Zealand bank account details, the name on the account and the BSB (bank-state-branch) number or national clearing code.
+- New Zealand bank account details, the name on the account, the IBAN or SWIFT code and the BSB (bank-state-branch) number or national clearing code.

 - Make sure your photo is of a high quality so they can see the picture

 - Make sure your personal id is valid and within the expiry date